jdoda/hotedge/README.md

 #### Example
 `gsettings --schemadir ~/.local/share/gnome-shell/extensions/hotedge@jonathan.jdoda.ca/schemas set org.gnome.shell.extensions.hotedge fallback-timeout 500`

-### corner-deadzone
+### edge-size

-`corner-deadzone` is a region extending in from each corner of the screen where the hot edge cannot be activated.
-It's measured in pixels, and the default value is 0 px.
+`edge-size` is the size of the hot region of the edge, measure as a precentage of the width of the display.
+The hot region is always centered, so decreasing this value creates larger deadzones extending in from the corners.

 #### Example
-`gsettings --schemadir ~/.local/share/gnome-shell/extensions/hotedge@jonathan.jdoda.ca/schemas set org.gnome.shell.extensions.hotedge corner-deadzone 24`
+`gsettings --schemadir ~/.local/share/gnome-shell/extensions/hotedge@jonathan.jdoda.ca/schemas set org.gnome.shell.extensions.hotedge edge-size 50`

 ### min-log-level
 `min-log-level` is the minimum level of log statement that will be logged.
 Log levels increase in order of severity with 0 (DEBUG) being the lowest and 4 (FATAL) being the highest.
 The default value is 1 (INFO).